shlee782/ECAPA_CNN_TDNN/README.md

 ECAPA CNN-TDNN, which is one of the most powerful speaker embedding extractors to the present, is an enhanced version of ECAPA-TDNN.

-It is formed by adding *a network stem based on 2D convolutions (see the following left figure)* to the *ECAPA-TDNN architecture (see the following right figure)*.
+It is formed by adding *a 2D convolution-based network stem (see the following left figure)* to the *ECAPA-TDNN architecture (see the following right figure)*.

 <p align="center">
   <img src="./images/2Dconv_stem.png" alt="2D convolutional stem"/ width=250>
   <img src="./images/ECAPA-TDNN.png" alt="ECAPA-TDNN architecture"/ width=300>
 </p>

-According to the authors, it enables to build local frequency invariant features before applying 1D convolutions, which explicitly combine the frequency positional information of the features.
+According to the authors, it enables building local frequency invariant features before applying 1D convolutions, which explicitly combine the frequency positional information of the features.

 ## Performance